 Department of Constitutional and Administrative Law and Procedure

-Address: 10, 68-Desantnykiv Street, Mykolaiv, Ukraine, 54003
+ddress: 10, 68-Desantnykiv Street, Mykolaiv, Ukraine, 54003

 The history of the Department of Constitutional and Administrative Law and Procedure dates back to the year when Mykolayiv State Petro Mohyla University of Humanities was established.
 It was created by the decision of the State Accreditation Commission of Ukraine Expert Council on June 16, 2004.
 The department originated as the Department of State and Legal Disciplines within the Faculty of Law which was established after the decree of the rector of Petro Mohyla MSHU, Klymenko L. P. on the 6th of September, 2005.
 In autumn 2006, the decision of the Academic Council with the Rector’s order № 234 marked its actual birth and its name was changed to the Department of Constitutional and Administrative Law and Procedure.

-The department’s academic teaching staff provides educational services for both undergraduates of the law and other faculties, and for students of Petro Mohyla Institute of Continuing Education.
-The main academic subjects that the department offers are: constitutional law of Ukraine, judicial and law enforcement agencies, administrative law, state law of foreign countries, human rights and their protection, financial law, tax law, international public law, problems in enforcing state constitutional rights, current topical issues of constitutional law in Ukraine.
+The Department’s academic teaching staff provides educational services for both undergraduates of the law and other faculties, and for students of Petro Mohyla Institute of Continuing Education.
+The main academic subjects that the department offers are: constitutional law of Ukraine, judicial and law enforcement agencies, administrative law, state law of foreign countries, human rights and their protection, financial law, tax law, international public law, problems in enforcing state constitutional rights, and current topical issues of constitutional law in Ukraine.

-Moreover, the department has arranged contacts with the local courts of general jurisdiction which has become places for students` practical training.
+Moreover, the Department has arranged contacts with the local courts of general jurisdiction which has become places for students` practical training.
 Court Clerks provide substantial assistance in mastering their theoretical knowledge and acquiring practical skills needed for future professional activity.

 The Department’s objectives include current issues of constitutional law and administrative process in Ukraine on the current stage of state building.